 “I think people are looking for some element of spirituality in their lives, and crystals are one aspect of this,” says Anna-Marie Solowij, co-founder of BeautyMart.
-And it seems quite prophetic, really, that Pantone should select Rose Quartz as a focus for 2016; the crystal is thought to cancel out negative energy, plenty of which was thrown at us from all directions last year.
+And it seems quite prophetic, really, that Pantone should select Rose Quartz as its focus for 2016; the crystal is thought to cancel out negative energy, plenty of which was thrown at us from all directions last year.
 But can a piece of rock really help boost our energy levels and brighten our mood?
 And how on earth do you even use a crystal in your everyday life?
-Keep scrolling to find out more about this new age practice.
+Keep scrolling to find out more about this New Age practice.

 how crystals work

 Each crystal has its own stable and unchanging vibration, as well as a colour that you may be drawn to depending on your current mood.
 "Everything in this universe is a vibration, including you," explains Azalea Lee, founder of Place 8 Healing in Los Angeles.
 "As a whole, you are an intricate symphony of resonances, with some vibrations out of whack.
 Crystals have a specific and clear vibration.
 By openly engaging with these vibrations, crystals can act as a tuning fork to help recalibrate your vibrations to a more 'in-tune' place, helping you to be more balanced physically, emotionally, and spiritually."

 “They act like tuning forks, bringing the energies around them into harmony,” says Judy Hall in The Little Book of Crystals (£6).
 “Our bodies have very unstable energy fields and any disruption creates “dis-ease,” but if you put the stable energy field of a crystal alongside a disorganised human field, the energies entrain—come together—and the disharmonious field is brought back to its pristine form.
 Harmony and wellbeing are the result.”